 As a not-for-profit and registered charitable organization, governed by a volunteer Board of Directors, Muskoka Family Focus & Children's Place strives to support the needs of all families with young children in Muskoka.
 Your input is both valued and welcomed.
-If you would like to forward us your feedback, this can be done by contacting Lee Ann Rogers, Program Manager at 645-3027.
+If you would like to forward us your feedback, this can be done by contacting Sarah MacKay, Managing Director at 645-3027.

-Our child care services are available Monday through Friday, year round, excluding all statutory holidays.
+Our child care services are available Monday through Friday, year-round, excluding all statutory holidays.
 We may also close the week between Christmas and New Year's Day.
 Our centre opens at 8:45 a.m. and close promptly at 2:40 p.m.

 We may also close one day per year for our Educators to participate in professional learning opportunities.
 Parents will be notified in advance of such closures.
-This year our professional learning day is on Friday November 17, 2023.
 All programs will be closed to allow our Educators to participate in this opportunity.

-Huntsville Children's Place Early Learning and Child Care Centre (formerly Sabrina Park Early Learning and Child Care Centre) offers care to the families of Sabrina Park for children aged 18 months to 6 years on a full or part time basis.
+Huntsville Children's Place Early Learning and Child Care Centre offers care to the families of Sabrina Park for children aged 18 months to 6 years on a full or part time basis.